ramnreddy15/Website/README.md

 ```
 in `package.json` or else your pull request will not be accepted.

+3. Delete the `package-lock.json` file if you have one.
-3. Now you need to create a pull request to the master branch so your changes get merged.
+4. Now you need to create a pull request to the master branch so your changes get merged.
 Go to ```https://github.com/PotentiaRobotics/website/pulls``` and create a new pull request.
-4. Have your `base` as master and `compare` to the relevant branch.
+5. Have your `base` as master and `compare` to the relevant branch.
 In the example's case it would be `fix-documentation`.
-5. Now click the ```Compare & pull request``` button, title it something relevant to the issue you are fixing, and lastly you do not need to include a description, but you must include ```Closes #<issue number>```.
+6. Now click the ```Compare & pull request``` button, title it something relevant to the issue you are fixing, and lastly you do not need to include a description, but you must include ```Closes #<issue number>```.
 In the example's case it would be ```Closes #4``` (this will automatically close the pertinent issue).

 # Available Scripts